-In Huilliche language, Futangue means "large cannon" and it is what the original settlements called the beautiful valley along which runs the river of the same name and which today is the dream location to be able to explore the wild landscape belonging to the Patagonian Andes.
+In Huilliche language, Futangue means "large cannon" and it is what the original settlements called the beautiful valley along which runs the river of the same name and which today is the dream location to explore the wild landscape of the Patagonian Andes.
 Contemplate the snow-covered forests in winter, watch the coloured leaves of the lengas during autumn, enjoy the art of fly fishing in spring or luxuriate in the warmth of the summer to venture into the interior of the Valdivian forest.

 The Valdivian forest is a temperate rainforest which thrives under particular climatic conditions and whose isolation across millions of years has enabled the evolution of some of the rarest species of flora and fauna in the world.